tomedegroot/study-material/Linux+LPICLevel1Exam1/useStreamsPipesRedirectsGrepAndCut.md

 ## diff

-See the difference between files
+See the difference between files, multiple files is possible.

 `diff FILE1 FILE2`